Where to See Caravaggio’s Paintings in Rome

 San Luigi dei Francesi Church

 Piazza di San Luigi de’ Francesi

-Located in the quarter where Caravaggio spent much of his time working as well as carousing, this church contains a sequence of the life of St. Matthew.
-The Calling of St. Matthew (1600) depicts the moment when Christ inspires Matthew to follow him but the action is set in what looks like a 17th century pub where you, the viewer, might be looking on from another table.
+Located in the quarter where Caravaggio spent much of his time working as well as carousing, The Contarelli Chapel inside the Church of St. Louis Of The French contains a sequence of the life of St. Matthew.
+The Calling of Saint Matthew (1600) depicts the moment when Christ inspires Matthew to follow him but the action is set in what looks like a 17th century pub where you, the viewer, might be looking on from another table.
 The Inspiration of St. Matthew (1602) shows an angel dictating his divine work to Matthew.
 The Martyrdom of St. Matthew (1600) captures the saint’s death at a moment of high drama, with the murderer about to stab the fallen Matthew amidst a sea of twisting bodies and agonized faces.
 Light illuminates the center while consuming darkness closes in from the periphery.

 Basilica of Sant’Agostino